Elizabeth Corday: Background

-First appearing at the opening of season four in the episode "Ambush", Elizabeth Corday is a British surgeon who has moved to Chicago to gain more experience in trauma surgery.
+First appearing at the opening of season four in the episode "Ambush", Elizabeth Corday is an upper class British surgeon who has moved to Chicago to gain more experience in trauma surgery.
 We learn in her first episode that she comes from a whole family of surgeons; Corday's grandfather was a surgeon, as is her father and, since there are no boys in her family, she took on that role.
 In a later episode we learn that her father is a Consultant surgeon at St. Thomas' Hospital, London.
-Corday's mother (played by Judy Parfitt) is an astrophysicist with whom she has a rather rocky relationship; Corday feels that her mother didn't spend enough time with her as a girl and that she was "raised by nannies and boarding schools", although she finds a more nuanced perspective on things once she becomes a mother herself.
-Though the two do seem to come to some kind of mutual agreement, the relationship is still strained.
+Corday's mother (played by Judy Parfitt) is an astrophysicist with whom she has a strained relationship.
 However, Elizabeth has a good relationship with her father, Charles (although he is hostile towards her mother, having been divorced over ten years prior).

-Corday faces many problems in adjusting to the United States.
-During her first trauma surgery, she completely baffles the rest of the staff by using many British terms not used in America - for example, she asks them to "bleep Benton" (page Dr. Peter Benton), order an "FBC" (US term "CBC"), and perform a "tube thoracostomy" (US term "chest tube").
+During Corday's first trauma surgery she confuses the rest of the staff by using British terms uncommon in America - for example, she asks them to "bleep Benton" (page Dr. Peter Benton), order an "FBC" (American term "CBC"), and perform a "tube thoracostomy" (American term "chest tube").
 She also introduces herself as "Miss Corday", as is customary for members of the Royal College of Surgeons of England, and not "Dr Corday".
-She nevertheless becomes popular among the other staff, both for her surgical skill and for her personality.
-She quickly gains a reputation for being unimpressed by status, an example being when she greets one eminent surgeon, Dr. Sam Breedlove, with "I knew you were old but I didn't know you were so short!"
-Luckily Breedlove responded in the positive (citing that he's always been short).
+She quickly gains a reputation for being unimpressed by social status.

 She befriends many of the female ER staff, including Carol Hathaway and Dr. Anna del Amico; and later on Abby Lockhart and Susan Lewis.
-Despite her arrogant and opinionated exterior, she has a deeply caring side to her - she is there to provide support at critical moments for both staff and patients alike.
+Despite her professional demeanor, she is compassionate and provides support at critical moments for both staff and patients.
 Despite their long and adversarial history, she supports Robert Romano through the ordeal with the loss of his arm; and similarly she overcomes her deep dislike of Kerry Weaver to be supportive of her following the death of her partner Sandy Lopez, although they never really mend fences and this plays a large part in her exit from County.
 Corday is also very good friends with John Carter.
 However, Corday can also be extremely harsh in criticizing her fellow physicians, such as when she berated David Malucci for abandoning his med student with a patient.